Efficient Derivative-free Bayesian Inference for Large-Scale Inverse Problems: Introduction

 Since filtering methods are at the heart of our proposed methodology, we provide here a brief summary of a few key concepts.
 Filtering methods may be deployed to approximate the posterior distribution given by~\cref{eq:KI3}.
 The inverse problem is first paired with a dynamical system for the parameter~\cite{emerick2013investigation,chen2012ensemble,iglesias2013ensemble,wan2000unscented}, leading to a hidden Markov model, to which filtering methods may be applied.
 In its most basic form, the hidden Markov model takes the form

-here $\theta_{n}$ is the unknown state vector, $y_{n+1}$ is the observation vector, and $\eta_{n+1} \sim \N(0, \Sigma_{\eta})$ is the observation error at the $n^{th}$ iteration.
-The Kalman filter~\cite{kalman1960new} can be applied to this setting provided the forward operator $\G$ is linear and the initial state $\theta_0$ and the observation errors are Gaussian.
+here $\theta_{n}$ is the unknown state vector, \dzh{$y_{n+1}$ is the output of the observation model}, and $\eta_{n+1} \sim \N(0, \Sigma_{\eta})$ is the observation error at the $n^{th}$ iteration. \dzh{Any filtering method can be applied to estimate $\theta_n$ given observation data $\{y_{\ell}^{\dagger}\}_{\ell=1}$.} The Kalman filter~\cite{kalman1960new} can be applied to this setting provided the forward operator $\G$ is linear and the initial state $\theta_0$ and the observation errors are Gaussian.
 The Kalman filter has been extended to nonlinear and non-Gaussian settings in manifold ways, including but not limited to, the extended Kalman filter (EKF, or sometimes ExKF)~\cite{sorenson1985kalman,jazwinski2007stochastic}, the ensemble Kalman filters (EnKF) ~\cite{evensen1994sequential,anderson2001ensemble,bishop2001adaptive}, and the unscented Kalman (UKF) filter~\cite{julier1995new,wan2000unscented}.
 We refer to the extended, ensemble and unscented Kalman filters as {\em approximate Kalman filters} to highlight the fact that, outside the linear setting where the Kalman filter \cite{kalman1960new} is exact, they are all uncontrolled approximations designed on the principle of matching first and second moments.

 More precisely, the EnKF uses Monte Carlo sampling to estimate desired means and covariances empirically.
 Its update step is of the form (\ref{eq:linear_coupling}) and can be either deterministic or stochastic.
-The ensemble adjustment/transform filters are particle approximation of square root filters, a deterministic approach to matching first and second moment information \cite{tippett2003ensemble}.
+The ensemble adjustment/transform filters are particle approximations of square root filters, a deterministic approach to matching first and second moment information \cite{tippett2003ensemble}.
 The unscented Kalman filter uses quadrature, and is also a deterministic method; it may also be viewed as approximating a square root filter.
 The stochastic EnKF on the other hand compares the data $y$ to model generated data and its update step is intrinsically stochastic, that is, the vector $b$ in (\ref{eq:linear_coupling}) itself is random.